bpicolo/radiant/README.md

 # Radiant

-Radiant is a service abstraction that enables you to facilitate communication with many potential Elasticsearch servers.
-In addition to providing transparent proxies to those clusters, it allows you to create simple, shareable query endpoints to simplify querying from a variety of sources.
+Radiant is a service abstraction that enables you to facilitate communication with many potential Elasticsearch cluster.
+The primary goal of Radiant is to enable shareable query endpoints to simplify querying from a variety of sources.
+In addition, it provide built-in support transparent proxies to the registered ES clusters.

 ## Installation